SimpsonGSD/path-tracer/README.md

-# RayTracerRust
+# PathTracerRust

-Ray tracer in Rust
+Built on top of Ray Tracing in One Weekend.
+This is just a fun project to learn some Rust.
+Supports realtime and offline path tracing using rendy for rendering.